 Margaret Lloyd Sieger, PhD

-Margaret H. Lloyd Sieger, Ph.D. is an Assistant Professor.
+Margaret H. Lloyd Sieger, Ph.D. is an Associate Professor.
 Her professional and practice background includes clinical work with children and adolescents affected by parental addiction at the National Council on Alcoholism and Drug Dependence and as a civil litigation paralegal.
 These experiences shaped her interest in improving outcomes for families with maternal substance use disorders in the child welfare system, with particular attention to the intersecting impacts of gender, poverty, and race.
 Margaret’s research focuses on mothers and infants with prenatal substance-exposure, child protection policies and systems, and family treatment courts.
 She is currently leading Connecticut’s evaluation of its CAPTA implementation as well as two federally-funded family treatment court studies in Oklahoma.
 She is also engaged in collaborative research with faculty at the UConn SSW and the Connecticut Department of Mental Health and Addiction Services.
 Dr. Lloyd Sieger teaches courses in substance use disorder, research, program evaluation, and social policy.

 Substance Use Disorders and Child Welfare

 Intersectional Social Determinants of Health

 Social Work and Public Policy